Deep Learning for Micro-expression Recognition: A Survey: Deep networks for MER

-Besides designing special blocks for discriminative ME representation, the way of combining the blocks is also very important for MER.
-The current network structure of MER methods can be classified to three categories: single-stream, multi-stream and cascaded networks.
-In this section, we will discuss the details of the three network structures.
+Besides designing special blocks for discriminative ME representation, the way of combining the blocks is also very important.
+The current network architecture of MER methods can be classified to five categories: single-stream, multi-stream, cascaded, multi-task learning and transfer learning.
+In this section, we will discuss the details of the five network architectures.